Skip to content

 Issues to Consider

 For a person creating a life insurance policy or retirement account, there are some issues to be considered before naming a beneficiary.
 First, the beneficiary should be financially responsible and able to handle potentially large sums of money.
 Second, a plan should be in place in case the named beneficiary is incapacitated or dies before you.
-Third, if the named beneficiary is still a minor when they inherit assets, the court may step in to appoint a guardian or conservator for the child.
+Third, if the named beneficiary is still a minor when they inherit assets, the Court may step in to appoint a guardian or conservator for the child.
 Fourth, if someone neglects to name a beneficiary, the non-retirement funds will typically flow into a person’s estate – which may or may not be what they wanted to happen with those assets.

 Updating Your Designations

-Just as important as naming an appropriate beneficiary, is making sure to review and update those beneficiary designations.
+Just as important as naming an appropriate beneficiary, is making sure to review an d update those beneficiary designations.
 The designations should be checked after major life events such as marriage, births, divorce, or death of loved ones.
 (Georgia law does not automatically revoke beneficiary designations upon divorce, as some states do.)
 Reviewing those designations and updating them based on your current status means that your wishes will be honored as you intended.
 It is also a good idea to keep a copy of all beneficiary forms, just in case your financial institution misplaces the paperwork.

 © Sarah Siedentopf and Siedentopf Law, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.